-Close the Part Properties window to go back to the graphics window
+Close the Part Properties window to return to the graphics window.

-If done properly, when a part is selected in the sBOM, the new properties for partNumber and Illustration will be at the top of the Attributes list.
-If they are not, go back and ensure that when the parts were selected that the attribute was included for all parts.
+If the new attributes were created successfully, the new properties for partNumber and Illustration will appear at the top of the Attributes list when a part is selected in the sBOM.
+If they are not appearing at the top of the list, go back and ensure that when the parts were selected that the attribute was included for all parts.